opendocsg/opendoc-formsg-faq/Updates.md

 We typically release features, improvements or fixes every Tuesday or Wednesday afternoon.

+## 24 Mar 2020: Social sharing, Chinese in autoreply PDFs, Bug fixes

+What you can see, feel or smell:
+- Social sharing through Facebook and Whatsapp now shows preview of form title, not just "Form Manager for Government"
+- Fixed bug where Chinese characters in auto-acknowledgement PDFs did not show up
+- Fixed permission related bugs for Storage mode in beta
+- Fixed MyInfo related bugs

+What goes on behind the scenes:
+- Removed old and unused endpoints

 ## 13 Mar 2020: TemperatureSG 2x report

 What you can see, feel or smell: